juner/simple-api-stream/src/json/README.md

   Combine `JSONTextToSAJTransformStream` → `SAJToObjectTransformStream` to parse JSON into objects incrementally.

 - **Internal resolution**
-  `ResolveToSAJReadableStream` can drive a handler and produce an SAJ event stream.
+  `ResolveToSAJReadableStream` can drive a resolver and produce an SAJ event stream.

 ---